 How do I do Kegels while pregnant?

-Doing kegels in pregnancy keeps that group of muscles strong.
+Doing kegels during pregnancy keeps that group of muscles strong.
 In the final weeks, I have my clients modify that a little bit to be more like birth prep kegels.
-If you've watched my core breath video, you will know I teach an inhalation to expand and by expand, I mean, expanding in the ribs, expanding in the belly and expanding in the pelvic floor.
+If you've watched my core breath video, you will know I teach an inhalation to expand and by expanding, I mean expanding in the ribs, expanding in the belly and expanding in the pelvic floor.